aff3ct/MIPP/README.md

 r2 = mipp::sqrt(r1);  // r2 = | +3.0 | +3.0 | +3.0 | +3.0 |
 ```

-**Reciprocal square root** of a vector register (be careful: this instrinsic exists only for simple precision floating-point numbers):
+**Reciprocal square root** of a vector register (be careful: this intrinsic exists only for simple precision floating-point numbers):

 ```cpp
 mipp::Reg<float> r1, r2;